adityasharma624/WikiSearch-in-Go/devlog/devlog.md

 - Download the Simple English Wikipedia dump as a manageable starting point
 - Build the full pipeline: parse → tokenize → index → search
 - Don't move to Phase 2 until Phase 1 actually works

+**13:34** </br>
+The first task is to learn Golang.
+I will use [Sriniously's Production Grade Go from Scratch](https://www.youtube.com/playlist?list=PLui3EUkuMTPhxPWqrrIvr5ckMepIbMilJ) YouTube playlist for this.

 *Footnote: Devlog structure and formatting assisted by AI.
 All content, decisions, and code are my own.*